Sampling diverse near-optimal solutions via algorithmic quantum annealing: Constructing nonequilibrium quenches for enhanced diversity

-Having established the baseline solutions, we proceed with exploring the potential gains by an inhomogeneous driving strategy.
-We start in Fig.~\ref{fig:3} with an example of connectivity graph forming quasi-1D chains.
-Fig.~\ref{fig:3}(a) shows residual energies for relatively short chains of $N=128$ spins and inhomogeneous driving protocol with a single cluster.
-The latter allows to noticeably reduce the excitation energy for longer annealing times, reducing the number of generated defects.
-However, the optimal slope of the inhomogeneous front is instance-dependent, which suggests using a portfolio of protocols with different values of the slope.
+Finally, we can quantify the performance of annealing protocols for our set of problems and, in particular, explore the potential gains offered by an inhomogeneous driving strategy.
+We start in Fig.~\ref{fig:3} with an example of a connectivity graph forming quasi-1D chains.
+Figure~\ref{fig:3}(a) shows residual energies for relatively short chains of $N=128$ spins and inhomogeneous driving protocol where all system spins form a single cluster, corresponding to a driving protocol pictorially shown in Fig.~\ref{fig:2}(a).
+The latter driving strategy allows for a noticeable reduction of the excitation energy for longer annealing times, reducing the number of generated defects.
+However, the optimal slope of the inhomogeneous front turns out to be instance-dependent, which suggests using a portfolio of protocols with various slopes.

-Gains in the residual energy (in particular for longer annealing times) do not have to directly translate to time-to-solution, where the scenario involves multiple repetitions of the quench followed by measurement of the resulting classical configuration.
+Gains in the residual energy (in particular for longer annealing times) do not have to directly translate to TTS, where the scenario involves multiple repetitions of the quench followed by measurement of the resulting classical configuration.
 We study the latter in Fig.~\ref{fig:3}(b), where we also consider inhomogeneous protocols driven within multiple clusters, see Fig.~\ref{fig:2}(b).
-As a proof of principle, the borders of the clusters are set here to correspond approximately to the low-energy droplets outputted by the tensor-network branch-and-bound algorithm.
+As a proof of principle, here we set the borders of clusters to approximately correspond to the low-energy droplets outputted by the tensor-network branch-and-bound algorithm described in Sec.~\ref{sec:base}; see below for further details.
+We should stress here that rough droplets' boundaries are only needed here, and we do \textit{not} include information about the low-energy spin configurations.
+As a baseline study, we tested our protocol for uniform distribution of random clusters without observing noticeable gains.
+This confirms the intuition that proper estimation of the cluster boundaries is needed for discovering rare solutions.
+Indeed, as we show in a subsequent work, efficient approximate estimation of the droplets boundaries can be achieved, by similar methods as presented here, that can be applied to arbitrary graphs without having any detailed knowledge of the ground or low excitation manifolds~\cite{mohseni_nonequilibrium_2021}.

 The advantage provided by inhomogeneous schedules, measured in terms of the required TTD for various targeted diversity ratios $d_r$ at fixed approximation ratio $a_r$, becomes significant with increasing system sizes where we see a growing separation between the performance of homogeneous and inhomogeneous schedules; see Fig.~\ref{fig:3}(b).
 The small-size effect appears to still be dominant for a setup with $N=128$ spins, where frequent repetitions of relatively fast quenches serve as the best strategy (in that case, the optimal $t_a=2^8$ for the median instance, with the optimum moving towards smaller values of $t_a$ for harder instances).